 Due to its progressive legislation which enables companies to operate freely, Italy is a rather attractive market for gambling and notably the biggest one in Europe.
+In other parts of the world, new online gambling sites are being created all the time, as you can see in this review of the Buffalo Wild Wings sportsbook.
 Given the fact that gambling is experiencing a rapid growth in Italy, whereas online gambling is still underdeveloped, unsophisticated and has yet to reach its peak, Playtech has seized this opportunity on the market offering such potential (41% of betting is done online in the UK, compared to only 7% in Italy).
 One of the challenges will be to operate on a market which is fragmented more than the familiar British one; the top five online operators in the UK have a market share of 87%, whereas in Italy the percentage is somewhat lower at 56%.

 2017 was not a good year for Playtech.
 Its shares dropped more than 20 percent following the market conditions being changed in some parts of Asia (mainly Malaysia, which is one of the biggest Asian markets), so it ended the year below targeted market expectations.
 It is no surprise that Playtech turned to acquisitions in order to recover from a dissatisfying last year and consequently wanted to turn to gambling markets which are regulated so as to prevent this from happening again.